-- The candidate informs the thesis supervisor of the date they intend to submit the thesis.
-This notice shall be given at least two weeks in advance of the submission date. - The supervisor is to provide the following to the ADGS: - A committee members list that includes a proposed external examiner. - A short justification of why the external examiner is an authority in the field.
-While not being a strict requirement, the external examiner is expected to have graduated at least one PhD student. - A statement that there is no conflict of interest between the external and the supervisor, and the external and the student. - Please note that there should be no contact between the student and defence committee regarding the thesis. - Following approval of the committee by the ADGS, the supervisor formalizes the date, then submits the online form on final PhD exams (found at the bottom of the page https://www.csit.carleton.ca/index.php?pageID=GradCurrent) to the admin assistant to schedule the exam room and find a chair. - The candidate must submit their final draft of the thesis to their supervisor at least eight weeks before the date of the examination, and must upload an examination copy through Carleton Central six weeks before the actual date of the examination of the thesis
+- The candidate informs the thesis supervisor and the chair of the department of the date they intend to submit the thesis.
+This notice shall be given two weeks in advance of the submission date. - The supervisor must first provide the following to ADGS via exam form on Carleton Central: - o A committee members list that includes a proposed external examiner. - A short justification of why the external examiner is an authority in the field.
+While not being a strict requirement, the external examiner is expected to have graduated at least one PhD student. - A statement that there is no conflict of interest. - Please note that there should be no contact between the student and defence committee regarding the thesis. - Once receiving approval for the external examiner, the supervisor will submit the defence scheduling form to the graduate administrator - The school will find a chair through FED - The candidate must submit their final draft of the thesis to their supervisor at least two months before the date of the examination, and must upload an examination copy through Carleton Central six weeks before the actual date of the examination of the thesis - The exam must be scheduled no later than the last day of CLASSES in a term.
+This means, you must submit your thesis to your supervisor two months in advance of the last day of classes, and upload it no later than 6 weeks before the last day of classes. https://calendar.carleton.ca/academicyear/